auth-global/self-documenting-cryptography/README.md

 One of the practical advantages of using a strongly-randomized seguid as part of the salt for a deployment of the G3P is that any precomputation of a password hash dictionary is out of the question until after the seguid is created.

 Technically, the Seguid Protocol is `HKDF-SHA512` specified with constant salt and info parameters.
-Since these parameters of HKDF exhibit plausibly-secure cryptoacoustic properties, the Seguid Protocol applies the ideas of self-documenting cryptography and narrates what it is doing.
+Since these parameters of HKDF exhibit plausibly-secure cryptoacoustic properties, the Seguid Protocol applies the ideas of self-documenting cryptography to itself and narrates what it is doing.
 This is to help reverse engineers who are looking at code that implements the Seguid Protocol contextualize what they are looking at.
 This is a relatively incidental, secondary design feature of the Seguid Protocol.

 ## Why Adopt Cryptoacoustics?